 The puppet prince stood by her side.
 The Queen almost kneeled.
 Her heart was ready to burst.

 It was a moment before she realized something was wrong: the Princess sat on the Queen's own throne, and on her fair brow rested a crown.
 The Queen became aware of the closeness of the mob, and for the first time noticed that they carried heavy instruments and sharp-edged farm tools.

 The Princess, in her royal splendor, looked at the Queen with a face devoid of life or emotion, as blank-eyed and pitiless as her prince.
 The air around her was as cold as a January morning.
 One could scarcely believe her heart beat.

 The Princess didn’t answer.
 The Queen took two steps up to the throne—her throne—but the toy prince blocked her path.

-"What is this?" she said again, turning on the crowd.
 The villagers stared at her with hateful expressions.
-They clutched their weapons and instruments in dirty, calloused hangs.
+They clutched their weapons in dirty, calloused hands.
 The Queen began to tremble.
-The captain put a scroll in her hand.
-Tears blurred her vision, but she saw the royal seal pressed into fresh wax at the bottom, though she had no handed down no declarations today.
+Then the captain put a scroll in her hand.
+Tears blurred her vision, but she saw the royal seal pressed into fresh wax at the bottom, though she had handed down no declarations today.

-"What is this?" she said for the last time.
-The captain sighed and looked away, overcome with some emotion she could not place.
-The Queen waited for an answer.
-It was the Princess who finally spoke:
+"What is this?" the Queen said.
+The captain sighed and looked away.
+It was the Princess who finally gave her the answer: